Mario Parente: Outlaws

 On 5 December 1977, the Popeyes Motorcycle Club of Montreal "patched over" to become the first Hells Angel chapter in Canada.
 On 17 February 1978, a biker war began between the Outlaws and the Hells Angels was when the Hells Angel Yves "Apache" Trudeau shot two Outlaws in Montreal, killing one.
 In October 1978, Stadnick travelled to Montreal to contact Yves Buteau, the Hells Angels national president to discuss having the Wild Ones "patch over" to become the first Hells Angels chapter in Ontario.
-Stadnick's plans were aborted by Le Tourbillion massacre on 12 October 1978 when two American Outlaws went into Le Tourbillion bar to shoot the Angels and Wild Ones who were meeting there, killing one of the Angels and two of the Wild Ones.
+Stadnick's plans were aborted by Le Tourbillon massacre on 12 October 1978 when two American Outlaws went into Le Tourbillon bar to shoot the Angels and Wild Ones who were meeting there, killing one of the Angels and two of the Wild Ones.
 The Hamilton Outlaw chapter killed 5 members of the Wild Ones, causing the latter gang disbanded themselves.
 Stadnick ended up joining the Hells Angels and became in charge of expanding the club into Ontario.